microsoft/MixedReality-WebRTC/README.md

 ### Core WebRTC UWP wrappers

-The _UWP wrappers_ refer to the set of wrappers and other UWP-specific additional code made available by the WebRTC UWP team (Microsoft) on top of the core implementation, to allow access to the core WebRTC API
+The _UWP wrappers_ refer to the set of wrappers and other UWP-specific additional code made available by the WebRTC UWP team (Microsoft) on top of the core implementation, to allow access to the core WebRTC API.

 The **Windows SDK 10.0.17763** (also called 1809, or October 2018) is required to compile the UWP wrappers provided by the WebRTC UWP team ([archive download](https://developer.microsoft.com/en-us/windows/downloads/sdk-archive)).